How to Grow Garlic Start To Finish In 10 Easy Steps

 How will you know garlic is ready for harvesting?

-Note…garlic does not like to come up easily.
+It is important to know that garlic does not like to come up easily.
 That means you will not be able just to pull them out.
-Remember, your garlic sat and took root all winter long, so they are in there….good.
+Remember, your garlic sat and took root all winter, so they are in there….good.
 This means you will need to dig them up with a shovel.
 And yes, be prepared for a good workout!

 How to dig up garlic.